The other day my husband bought some excellent veal belly which he found in a corner at market.

 The later meat will not be available.

-Game meats such as deer, bore, tortoise and frog are banned and protected under the wild life act in Goa.
+Game meats such as deer boar, tortoise and frog are banned and protected under the wildlife act in Goa.

 Well, we are good people, follow the rules and have a common sense that those animals would be extinct if nobody would throw in some harsh rules!